JG-KB/ai-case-study/README.md

 **Problem Solved:**
 OpenAI Five sought to demonstrate that AI could excel in environments with high uncertainty and complexity, such as Dota 2, where the sheer number of possible game states and required coordination among team members far exceeds that of traditional games like chess or Go.
+> "The game of Dota 2 presents novel challenges for AI systems such as long time horizons, imperfect information, and complex, continuous state-action spaces, all challenges which will become increasingly central to more capable AI systems."
+> – *Dota 2 with Large Scale Deep Reinforcement Learning*

 **Intended Customers:**
 While the project was primarily a research endeavor, it captured the attention of AI researchers, gaming companies, and the general public.
 The gaming industry, in particular, benefited from the demonstration of AI's potential to enhance game development and player experience.